PabloGiraldo96/Lean-Bunnies/README.md

 ### Educational Game for our company Lean Tech, we hope you like it and enjoy!

+### Lean Bunny has six lives, answer the questions correctly to keep him alive and score a lot of points!

  ### Some Layout images

 <div>